A1 road (Great Britain): A1 North of Ellingham

-The same announcement in December 2014 said that the A1/A421 Black Cat Roundabout would be replaced with a grade-separated junction, just a few years after this roundabout was expensively upgraded.

 A46 Newark northern bypass scheme

 It was then also announced that planning would begin to upgrade the Newark northern bypass to dual carriageway, and the A46 junction with the A1 will be replaced to support nearby housing growth and improve links from the A1 to Newark and Lincoln.
+The DCO is due to be submitted in early 2024, with construction likely to start in 2026 if approved.

 A1(M) Doncaster By-pass

-It was also announced that the Doncaster By-pass, which is the oldest stretch of two-lane motorway still in service, would be upgraded to dual three lanes.
-This will relieve local congestion and provide the capacity needed to make the A1 an alternative (and better) strategic route to the north east.
+In 2014, the government included a proposal to widen the Doncaster By-pass to three lanes in its "Road investment strategy", however no further announcements were made and this section of motorway remains unaltered.

 Sandy-Beeston By-pass

 In 2003 a proposal for a bypass of Sandy and Beeston, Bedfordshire, was put forward as a green-lighted scheme as part of a government multi-modal study, with a cost of £67 million.
 However, the Highways Agency was unwilling to confirm the information as the study was preliminary and intended for future publication.
 In 2008 the proposal was submitted for consideration in the pre-2013/14 Regional Funding Advice 2 Programme of the East of England Development Agency.